esp-rs/book/src/introduction.md

 ## How to Use This Book

 This book assumes that you are reading it front-to-back.
-Content covered in later chapters may not make sense without context from previous chapters.
+Content covered in later chapters may not make much sense without the context from previous chapters.

 ## Contributing to This Book